2022 Student Research Presentation Awards

-Awards will be given at the 2018 SSC Annual Meeting at McGill University in Montreal for research presentations made by students.
+Awards will be given at the 2022 SSC Annual Meeting for research presentations made by students.
 Awards will be given for oral and poster presentations.
 Entries will be judged on the quality of both the presentation and the underlying research.
 The awards consist of a certificate and a cash prize.

-In 2018, entrants will choose to enter one of four separate competitions:
+In 2022, entrants will choose to enter one of five separate competitions:

-- The Actuarial Science Student Research Presentation Award competition will judge presentations on theory and applications in actuarial science as well as the general criteria.
-The cash prize is $100.
+- The Data Science and Analytics Student Research Presentation Award competition will judge presentations on theory and applications in data science as well as the general criteria.
+The cash prize is $500.00.

-- The general Student Research Presentation Award competition will judge presentations on the general criteria.
-The cash prize is $500.
+- The General Student Research Presentation Award competition will judge presentations on the general criteria.
+The cash prize is $500.00.